(1) NATURE & SCOPE OF BLOLOGY

 Operon Concept of Gene action Jacob and Monod

-Organic evolution Darwin and Wallace
+Organic evolution Darwin

 ‘Protoplasm is the physical basis of life’ Huxley